otan-cockroach/crdb-blog-posts/time-blog.md

 * Case 2: we have a TIMESTAMP which we wish to convert to Sydney time.
 This is straightforward - add the UTC offset to the time, which when we display in the session time zone of `Australia/Sydney` will still be 10am.
-* Case 3: Case 3 gets interesting.
-We've added the `Asia/Tokyo` time zone offset to the underlying offset, but remember we display this offset at the session time zone.
+* Case 3: We've `AT TIME ZONE`d the `Asia/Tokyo` time zone offset to the underlying offset, but remember we display this offset at the session time zone.
 With the two-hour time difference, that means we see 12pm in the afternoon when displaying this operation with a session time zone of Australia/Sydney.